spiccoli/spiccoli/README.md

 <div align="center">

-🛠️ I’m currently working on simple projects that allow me to learn the key concepts of JS at the same time I'm learning C#
+🛠️“I’m currently working with C#, and I plan to delve into Java in the future.” 🚀

  </div>